-Schools participating in this free program are invited to series of fun and instructive track meets held during the school day at locations throughout the 5 boroughs.The events begin in March and culminate with a City Championship at Icahn Stadium in June.
-Coaches and teachers supported with expert training clinics, and a complete track and field training program backed by our online library of online videos and resources.
+Schools participating in this free program are invited to a series of fun and instructive track meets held during the school day at locations throughout the 5 boroughs.The events begin in March and culminate with the NYRR DTFS City Championship at Icahn Stadium at the end of May.
+Coaches and teachers are supported with an expert training clinic and a complete track and field training program backed by our online library of videos and resources.

 Participation in the program is designed to be straightforward for all schools.

-For more information on the Developmental Track and Field Series, contact us at: firstname.lastname@example.org or (646) 758-9672.
+For more information on the NYRR Developmental Track and Field Series presented by Tata Consultancy Services, contact us at: firstname.lastname@example.org or (646) 758-9672.

 NYRR partners with Tata Consultancy Services in staging this event.